fluencelabs/examples/ts-oracle/Readme.md

 Getting accurate timestamps can be problematic in various contexts including blockchains.
 Timestamp oracles can alleviate this concern by aggregating and processing a variety of timestamp sources into a point- or range-estimate.
 Of course, the acquisition of accurate timestamps not subject to manipulation is a critical attribute of a good oracle.
 The Fluence peer-to-peer network offers a large number of independent nodes that can serve as timestamp sources from either Kademilia or TrustGraph neighborhoods.

-**Note: The timestamps are currently NOT signed by the nodes.
+**Note: The timestamps are currently** **not** **signed by the nodes.
 But that could be easily addressed.**

 ### Fluence Solution

-Fluence Labs provides an open Web3 protocol, framework and associated tooling to develop and host applications, interfaces and backends on permissionless peer-to-peer networks.
+Fluence provides an open Web3 protocol, framework and associated tooling to develop and host applications, interfaces and backends on permissionless peer-to-peer networks.
 An integral part of the Fluence solution is the Aquamarine stack comprised of Aqua and Marine.
 Aqua is a new programming language and paradigm purpose-built to program distributed networks and compose applications from distributed services.
 For more information on Aqua, see

 * [Aqua Book](https://app.gitbook.com/@fluence/s/aqua-book/)
 * [Aqua Playground](https://github.com/fluencelabs/aqua-playground)
 * [Aqua repo](https://github.com/fluencelabs/aqua)

-Marine is a general purpose Wasm runtime and toolkit, allows developers to build distributed services that can be composed into applications by Aqua.
+Marine is a general purpose Wasm runtime and toolkit, allows developers to build distributed services that can be composed into distributed applications by Aqua.
 For more information on Marine, see

 * [Marine repo](https://github.com/fluencelabs/marine)
 * [Marine SDK](https://github.com/fluencelabs/marine-rs-sdk)

 ### Setup

-*Please note that we already deployed the Rust service to node `12D3KooWHLxVhUQyAuZe6AHMB29P7wkvTNMn7eDMcsqimJYLKREf` with service id `ed657e45-0fe3-4d6c-b3a4-a2981b7cadb9`, which is all that's needed to use the service in Aqua.*
+*Note that we already deployed the service to node `12D3KooWHLxVhUQyAuZe6AHMB29P7wkvTNMn7eDMcsqimJYLKREf` with service id `ed657e45-0fe3-4d6c-b3a4-a2981b7cadb9`, which is all what's needed to use the service in Aqua.*

 In order to run the entire code base, Rust and Node required.
 If necessary see [Install Rust](https://www.rust-lang.org/tools/install) and [NVM](https://github.com/nvm-sh/nvm) for details.